sitegeist/Sitegeist.Neos.BestPractices/README.md

 1. If possible, models SHOULD be based on the data models provided by schema.org.
 This allows you to stick to common conventions and makes it easy for you to render JSON-LD tags used by search engines.

-1. NodeType-Constraints MUST be used to ensure that editors can only insert contents and documents where they possibly make sense.
+1. NodeType constraints MUST be used to ensure that editors can only insert contents and documents where they possibly make sense.

 1. For classification and aggregation of nodes the package [Sitegeist.Taxonomy](https://github.com/sitegeist/Sitegeist.Taxonomy) SHOULD be used.